justdataplease/bigquery-ipaddresses/Readme.md

 ### 5. Create a sample dataset

 For educational purposes,  we will use a list of free HTTP proxy addresses as IPv4 Addresses.
 These addresses are collected daily in [this GitHub](https://github.com/TheSpeedX/PROXY-List) repository.
 In this example, we will only use IPv4 addresses but if you want to also test IPv6 addresses check out section 8.
-IP Address Geolocation Public Demo.
+IP Address geographic distribution Public Demo.

 We will also assume that these IP Addresses identify customers — an ip_address is a customer_id — and we will generate some fake orders in order to inspect behavioral patterns.